LAWS Volunteer Program

 - Transportation (driving shelter residents to/from appointments)

-- Assist counselors is preparing for support groups
+- Assisting counselors in preparing for support groups

 - Greeting guests attending support groups and events

-- Participate in community outreach events, like community fairs
+- Participation in community outreach events, like community fairs

 - Administrative tasks